facebook/react/docs/docs/07-working-with-the-browser.md

 * `componentWillReceiveProps(object nextProps)` is invoked when a mounted component receives new props.
 This method should be used to compare `this.props` and `nextProps` to perform state transitions using `this.setState()`.
 * `shouldComponentUpdate(object nextProps, object nextState): boolean` is invoked when a component decides whether any changes warrant an update to the DOM.
 Implement this as an optimization to compare `this.props` with `nextProps` and `this.state` with `nextState` and return false if React should skip updating.
 * `componentWillUpdate(object nextProps, object nextState)` is invoked immediately before updating occurs.
 You cannot call `this.setState()` here.
-* `componentDidUpdate(object prevProps, object prevState, DOMElement rootNode)` is invoked immediately after updating occurs.
+* `componentDidUpdate(object prevProps, object prevState)` is invoked immediately after updating occurs.

 ### Unmounting